My Great-Grandma’s German Lebkuchen Recipe That All My Friends Ask For

-German Lebkuchen Recipe: Change Up Your Christmas Gingerbread
+German Lebkuchen Recipe: Change Up Your Christmas Gingerbread olivie strauss unsplash

 If you’re getting a bit sick and tired of regular old gingerbread, this German Christmas cookie might be more your style.
 This spiced lebkuchen recipe was passed down from my German great-grandmother, and after a bit of trial and error, I was able to take her rather sparse instructions (mix together, bake at medium) to a foolproof recipe that works every time.

 Because I don’t have the huge German family that my great-grandmother had to feed, I usually cut my final brick of lebkuchen base in quarters and freeze three of them, wrapped tightly in foil.
-This way, I can defrost, ice, and enjoy at my own pace.
+This way, I can defrost, drizzle with icing, and enjoy at my own pace.
 Of course, if you’ve got family in time for Christmas, you’ll likely need to serve it up all at once.

 Change Up Your Gingerbread with a German Lebkuchen Recipe for Christmas